IrishTechCommunity/irishtechcommunity.github.io/channels.md

 permalink: /channels/
 ---

 What do we talk about on this Slack instance?
-Here is a list of the channels on the 19th of .
+Here is a list of the channels on the 19th of February.
 Some are more active than others.

 * general
    * Banter!